 In the course of stopping more than a Billion dollars worth of horrible development and advocating for, investigating and publicly telling the truth and naming names about Monterey Peninsula politics – I have made a few enemies.
-Well, Peninsula politics is not a softball game – its “played” with bulldozers, chainsaws. millions of dollars and sometimes vicious ink – and I’ve earned my enemies honestly.
+Well, Peninsula politics is not a softball game – its “played” with bulldozers, chainsaws, millions of dollars and sometimes extremely vicious ink – and I’ve earned my enemies honestly.

-Though oddly enough, I get along remarkably well personally with many whose politics and projects I oppose.
+Oddly enough, I get along remarkably well personally with many whose politics and projects I oppose.

 That might be because I respect sincerity, more than I even knew myself until recently.
 It turns out I have a ton more respect for a political opponent who is sincere — than superficial allies who have no values but falsely claim them for political or personal reasons.
 One County Supervisor, Potter, and two recent Pacific Grove Mayors jump right to mind (Koffman and Cort).